- Asking the experts:

 - Write yourself a brief.

-- Create 2 or 3 studies using your preferred medium, 2D animation, photography, AR, interaction.
+- Create 2 or 3 studies using your preferred medium, 2D animation, photography, AR, or interaction.
 Push each of the studies as far as you can and see where that takes you before moving on to the next

 Tagging along to the Archives :